 CE also applies to children with moderate to severe special educational needs born after 1 January 2012.

-You will be able to fulfil your CE obligations by enrolling your child in a government-funded special education (SPED) school and ensuring that they complete their primary education there.
+Parents will be able to fulfil their CE obligations by enrolling their child in a government-funded special education (SPED) school and ensuring that they complete their primary education there.

-If your child is unable to attend any national primary school, you must apply for an exemption from CE.
+If your child is unable to attend any national primary school due to their medical condition or disability, you must apply for an exemption with supporting documents.

 Parents may be guilty of an offence if their child fails to attend a national primary school regularly unless the child is exempted from CE, or they are able to present a prescribed reason for their child’s absence to the satisfaction of the Director-General of Education within a reasonable time.